valery-judah/leetcode-python/tasks/0169-majority-element/notes.md

 # Flow

-So, how can we start think about this problem?
+So, how should we start thinking about this problem?

-First thought that comes up to the head is just calculate all elements counts and choose most frequent.
+The first thought that comes to mind is to calculate the count of all elements and choose the most frequent.

-# todo use hashmap, counter; use from lib and implement by yourself
+# todo use a hashmap/counter; use the library and also implement it yourself

-Then, if we want to optimize time or space we need to understand what we can improve / that we can improve something.
+If we want to optimize time or space, we need to understand what can be improved.

 Now, #idea #todo formulate

-We don't need to calculate (by counts) all the information about all elements.
-We need just understand something about most frequent element - so we're +/- to most frequent element. +/- to some invariant I think.
-How to name this invariant?
+We don't need to compute counts for every element.
+We just need to understand something about the most frequent element—some invariant related to it.
+How should we name this invariant?

-So, what do we have from the problem conditions?
-The fact that l > n/2
+What do we have from the problem statement?
+The majority element appears more than n/2 times.

-Reflection: I could intuitively come to vague idea of some frequency calculations between most common and other elements.
+Reflection: I can intuitively arrive at a vague idea of comparing frequencies between the most common element and the others.

-LLM propose me this when I asked about invariant: Let's call the invariant the vote margin (a.k.a. surplus, balance, or unpaired majority count).
+An LLM proposed this when I asked about an invariant: Let's call the invariant the vote margin (a.k.a. surplus, balance, or unpaired majority count).
 It is the number of currently unpaired occurrences of the candidate.

-Question: how to came up to the algorithm?
+Question: how do we arrive at the algorithm?

 [??] --> algorithm